 How Do I Begin the Short Sale Process?

 Because a short sale is a deal, you’ll want your own attorney to gauge how open your lender is to negotiate.
 This might start with researching the values of your local area, how many mortgages your lender controls in the neighborhood, or other tactics.
 The first step will be calling your lender’s collections department to “scope out the landscape.”

 Find an attorney who’s familiar with foreclosure alternatives.
 They will be able to determine if you qualify to negotiate a short sale and whether a short sale would benefit you in the long run.

-Huebner Law Firm is happy to answer your questions—call (817) 576-1889 or contact us online to learn more about short sales, how they benefit you, and what you’ll need to do next.
+Huebner Law Firm is happy to answer your questions related to bankruptcy—call (817) 576-1889 or contact us online to learn more about short sales, how they benefit you, and what you’ll need to do next.